bluesky66-dev/kibana/x-pack/plugins/stack_alerts/server/alert_types/index_threshold/README.md

 complex message, using other context variables made available by the alert type.

-Here's the message you should see in the Kibana console, if everything is
+Here's the message you should see in the HyperSec Kibana console, if everything is
 working:

 ```